Martin O'Donnell: Video games

-Halo series
+Bungie

 After producing the music for Oni, O'Donnell was tasked with composing the music for Bungie's next project, which would be unveiled at E3 2000.
 After talking with Joseph Staten, O'Donnell decided the music needed to be "big, exciting, and unusual with a classical orchestra touch to give it some weight and stature.
 We also wanted it to have some sort of 'ancient' feel to it."
 O'Donnell came up with the idea of opening the piece with gregorian chant and jotted down the melody in his car.
 Because he did not know how long the presentation would be, O'Donnell created "smushy" opening and closing sections that could be expanded or cut as time required to back up a rhythmic middle section.
 The music was recorded and sent to New York the same night the piece was finished; the resulting music became the basis for the Halo series' "highly recognizable" signature sound, and what has been called one of the best-known video game themes.
 The use of the chant in the main theme has been credited with contributing to popular interest in the genre.
 Halo's music used an interactive engine to change music in response to player's actions; this non-linear method has since become widespread.
 The scores for Halo and its sequel Halo 2 garnered awards such as The Game Developers Choice Award and Best Original Video Game Soundtrack from Rolling Stone.

-The music for Halo 3 contained refinements and revisions to previous themes heard in the series, as O'Donnell stressed the importance of using previous motifs in the final installment of the trilogy; the composer wanted to "blow out" the epic sounds from the first game.
-O'Donnell also introduced a distinctive piano theme which had never been heard before, and first made its appearance in the Halo 3 announcement teaser.
+The music for Halo 3 contained refinements and revisions to previous themes heard in the series, as O'Donnell stressed the importance of using previous motifs in the final installment of the trilogy; O'Donnell wanted to "blow out" the epic sounds from the first game.
+O'Donnell also introduced a distinctive piano theme which had not been heard before, and made its appearance in the Halo 3 announcement teaser.
 In an interview, O'Donnell stated that he has always approached music from the keyboard, and that at the Electronic Entertainment Expo—where the trailer would first be shown—he had a feeling that, "no [other announcement] would start with a piano."
 O'Donnell planned on composing the music "at the last minute", saying he had no intention of producing a large amount of music that would never be used.
 "It drives everyone crazy but it worked for me in the past and it works for the game in the best way.
 Writing music before the end just doesn't work for me," he said.